Viewing Course History

 Refer to the Credit Transfer website at http://www.cqu.edu.au/credittransfer for further details on the guidelines and application process.

 You can apply for direct credit against CQUniversity units, if equivalent tertiary level study has been completed.
 You must supply relevant documentation (study guides, unit profiles, etc) to do this.
-If your study was undertaken more than 10 years old, you may not be eligible to apply for this as credit.
+If your study was undertaken more than 10 years ago, you may not be eligible to apply for this as credit.

 Computing Requirements

 It is a requirement of enrolment in this course that students have access to the CQUniversity website.
-Students will be required to undertake various components of study in the course using email and the Internet.
+Students will be required to undertake various components of study in the course using email and the internet.

 It is strongly recommended that students have access to a broadband connection or higher to access online student resources that would include but not limited to, email, internet, video streaming, electronic assessment submission.